• Skip to primary navigation

 How to Zest Lemon

-There are a few ways to zest lemons, but whatever you do, always zest before juicing!
-If you cut before zesting, it will be difficult to remove the zest because the lemon will be a floppy mess and ain’t nobody got time for that.
+There are a few ways to zest lemons but whatever you do, always zest before juicing!
+If you cut and juice your lemon before zesting, removing the zest won’t be as easy.

 First, make sure your lemon is washed thoroughly (preferably organic) and dry.
 So, to zest a lemon, you could use: